Quantifying and managing urinary nitrogen

 Recent research showed that cattle-grazed pastures leached 50% more N than sheep or deer-grazed pastures for every kg o f N consumed.
 But “does this translate from small flat plots to large hill country paddocks?” and “what paddock features in these environments lead to creation of stock camps which become critical source areas (CSAs) of pollution?”

 Remote sensing tools including hyper-spectral imaging are being used to describe within paddock variation in pasture mass and quality which, coupled with GIS layers of topography and urine patterns, are modelled to predict where stock camps will be found.
-Because 50% of cow urination events were found in just 5-12% of the hill paddock areas, this may allow farmers to cost-effectively target nitrification inhibitors to these CSAs to mitigate N leaching.
+Because 50% of cow urination events were found in just 5-12% of the hill paddock areas, this may allow farmers to cost-effectively target mitigation options to these CSAs to reduce N leaching.

 Many N leaching studies using lysimeters apply “average” rates of N to represent sheep or cattle urination events.
 But limited evidence indicates a very wide range in N load amongst urination events by individual animals even within 24 hours.
 We are now testing our new urine sensor that quantifies the N load in cow urination event and we are developing a module within APSIM that accommodates spatially variable urinary N loads to more accurately model N transactions in the animal, soil, pasture and atmosphere cycle.